Mimosa Systems Inc. has expanded its NearPoint archiving and data protection software with a module for Microsoft...

 As with the file and email archiving software, NearPoint performs file-level single instancing on the SharePoint data.
 It can be used to recover a single item down to the document level within SharePoint, a complex and hierarchical application that stores documents in libraries, sites and farms.

 SharePoint normally demands that items be recovered to the same site they originated from, but Mimosa Systems allows single items to be exported outside the original application.
 This also means that, theoretically, NearPoint could be used for everyday data protection and restoration of SharePoint documents; however, Mimosa Systems' president and CEO T.M.
-Ravi cautioned that "it's not a full-fledged backup app" because
+Ravi cautioned that "it's not a full-fledged backup app" because it can't separately manage multiple locations.

 Brian Babineau, senior analyst at Milford, Mass.-based Enterprise Strategy Group (ESG), said SharePoint has become a critical application in the enterprise for document management.
 A recent ESG survey of 1,000 worldwide IT decision makers found that 25% have deployed SharePoint and another 25% plan to deploy it soon.
 Of those who have deployed it, 52% deem it one of their organization's top five IT initiatives.